We are delighted that you’re exploring ACPE chaplaincy training at UCSF!

 POLICY

-UCSF Medical Center, UCSF Health, and the Accredited CPE Center do not discriminate against persons because of race, ethnicity, religious/spiritual tradition, sexual orientation, gender identity, gender expression, age, or disability.
+UCSF Medical Center, UCSF Health, and the ACPE Accredited Centers of UCSF Medical Center-Parnassus and UCSF Medical Center-Mission Bay do not discriminate against persons because of race, ethnicity, religious/spiritual tradition, sexual orientation, gender identity, gender expression, age, or disability.
 Equal access to educational opportunities is extended to all qualified persons.
 All members of the CPE faculty, professional advisory group, and consultants are expected to adhere to this policy.

-CPE students at all levels are expected to sustain sufficient physical, emotional and spiritual health to deliver spiritual care.
-The students we seek will demonstrate an openness to clinical learning; a readiness to use the clinical setting for personal and professional learning; an ability to provide effective spiritual care in our clinical settings; and the potential to make a contribution to the field of spiritual care and ministry.
+CPE learners are expected to sustain sufficient physical, emotional and spiritual health to deliver spiritual care.
+The students we seek will demonstrate an openness to clinical learning; a readiness to use the clinical setting for personal and professional learning; an ability to provide effective spiritual care in our clinical settings; and the potential to make a contribution to the field of spiritual care.

 PROCEDURE

-In order to be considered for admission into the CPE program at UCSF Medical Center, the following procedure is followed.
+To be considered for admission into the CPE Programs at UCSF Medical Center, the following procedure is followed.

 1. Applications are received throughout the year, and ideally should be submitted six to eight months before the unit in which an applicant wishes to enroll.
-The standard ACPE application form is utilized, and no application fee is required.
+Applicants use the standard ACPE application form, and no application fee is required.

 2. When the CPE Center receives the application and has determined that the application materials are sufficient for consideration, the applicant will be notified to set up an appointment for an admissions interview.

-5. The applicant must have graduated from high school or earned a GED, hold a baccalaureate degree and present documentation of academic credentials (exceptions to this requirement will be considered on a case-by-case basis), and be in good standing with her/his/their faith affiliation, spiritual association or other ethical/philosophical association.
+4. The applicant must have graduated from high school or earned a GED, hold a baccalaureate degree and present documentation of academic credentials (exceptions to this requirement will be considered on a case-by-case basis), and be in good standing with their faith affiliation, spiritual association or other ethical/philosophical association.

-6. Participating in the CPE program at UCSF Medical Center can be a challenging experience because of the acuity of the illnesses of the patients being served.
-This ACPE Center seeks mature applicants who demonstrate self-assertiveness, a sense of personal and professional identity, exceptional communication skills, intra- and interpersonal awareness and an inner motivation to learn and serve, as evidenced in the admissions interview.
+5. Participating in UCSF Medical Center CPE programs can be a challenging experience because of the acuity of the illnesses of the patients being served.
+We seek mature applicants who demonstrate self-assertiveness, a sense of personal and professional identity, exceptional communication skills, intra- and interpersonal awareness and an inner motivation to learn and serve, as evidenced in the admissions interview.

-7. The CPE program and almost all clinical communications at UCSF are conducted in the English language, and therefore it is important that the applicant fluently speaks, reads, and writes in English.
+6. The CPE programs and almost all clinical communications at UCSF Medical Center are conducted in the English language, and therefore it is important that the applicant fluently speaks, reads, and writes in English.

-8. When a decision has been made whether or not the applicant has been selected to participate in the CPE program, a letter may be emailed and also will be sent via the U.S. Postal Service.
+7. When a decision has been made whether the applicant has been selected to participate in the CPE program, a letter may be emailed and also will be sent via the U.S. Postal Service.
 A decision will be made within thirty (30) days after the admission interview.

-a) If the applicant is not accepted to the program, or if an applicant is accepted, but later decides not to enroll in this center’s CPE program, that applicant’s materials will be destroyed in a confidential manner.
+a) If the applicant is not accepted to the program, or if an applicant is accepted, but later decides not to enroll in one of UCSF Medical Center’s CPE programs, that applicant’s materials will be destroyed in a confidential manner.

-b) For policy regarding the records of accepted students, please see below in “Student Records Policy.”
+b) For policy regarding the records of accepted students, please see the “Student Records Policy" in the CPE Student Handbook.

-11. Any applicant who is invited to participate in a UCSF Health CPE program must successfully pass a background check and hold U.S. citizenship or a valid U.S. visa before she/he/they can enroll in the program.
+10. Any applicant who is invited to participate in a UCSF Medical Center CPE program must successfully pass a background check and hold U.S. citizenship or a valid U.S. visa before they can enroll in the program.
 All offers of admission are contingent upon successful completion of background checks, health clearances, and all other on-boarding requirements.
-If an applicant is an international student, it is that student’s responsibility to maintain proof of current lawful immigration status (and authorization to work, if the student is receiving a stipend) in the U.S., throughout the duration of her/his/their program.
+If an applicant is an international student, it is that student’s responsibility to maintain proof of current lawful immigration status (and authorization to work, if the student is receiving a stipend) in the U.S., throughout the duration of their program.

-12. In the unusual event that the Center cannot recruit at least three (3) students for a training unit, that unit will not begin, and the admitted persons will be invited to enroll in a future scheduled unit of training that matches their level (Level 1 or Level 2).
+11. In the unusual event that the Center cannot recruit at least three (3) students for a training unit, that unit will not begin, and the admitted persons will be invited to enroll in a future scheduled unit of training that matches their level (Level I or Level II).
 If they need to enroll in a CPE unit immediately, the Center will negotiate with ACPE certified educators at other accredited centers to assist the students in finding appropriate placements.

-13. Applications will be accepted for Certified Educator CPE as openings become available.
-Normally a certified educator student’s contract is extended for successive years, if it is determined that the student has made adequate progress.
+12. Applications will be accepted for Certified Educator CPE as openings become available.
+Normally a certified educator student’s contract is extended for successive years, if it is determined that the CEC has made adequate progress.

-Inquiries regarding UCSF Health’s equal opportunity policies may be directed to: UCSF Human Resources at https://hr.ucsf.edu/contact.
-This policy notwithstanding, all students accepted in the program shall be able, with reasonable accommodation, to physically perform the essential duties contained in the position descriptions for CPE Students and Certified Educator Students, respectively, which can be found in chapters 4 and 5 of the Student Handbook.
+Inquiries regarding UCSF Health’s equal opportunity policies may be directed to: UCSF Human Resources at hr.ucsf.edu/contact.
+This policy notwithstanding, all students accepted in the program shall be able, with reasonable accommodation, to physically perform the essential duties contained in the Duties and Minimum Requirements for CPE Students and Certified Educator Students/Candidates, respectively, which can be found in chapters 4 and 5 of the Student Handbook.

 Bay Area Housing Possibilities